jeremy-dolan/jd-reference/sh-reference.md

 ### Basic Grammar (§2.9.1 - 2.9.3)

-Due to `sh`'s complex history, it syntax sometimes seems idiosyncratic, with semicolons or quotation being required in the unlikliest of places.
+Due to `sh`'s complex history, its syntax can seems idiosyncratic, with semicolons or quotation being required in the ostensibly unlikeliest of places.
 What helped me, at least, was to appreciate the following hierarchy:

 The basic grammar consists of simple commands (with optional variable assignments and fd redirections), optionally combined into pipelines,